amanthei/amanthei/README.md

 ## 🧑‍💻 I’m currently...

 - 🏦 Working at Monzo
-- 🕹️ Playing a bunch of Pokémon TCGP
+- 🕹️ Playing a bunch of Pokémon Go
-- 📚 Reading Consider Phlebas by Iain M. Banks
+- 📚 Reading Taste by Stanley Tucci
 - 🎧 Listening to The Lonely Island and Seth Meyers Podcast
 - 🇺🇸 Detoxing from the news
 - 🦋 Going all in on [Bluesky](https://bsky.app/profile/alexmanthei.com)